MSTMadridista/DLOC/README.md

 ![Screenshot (117)](https://github.com/MSTMadridista/DLOC/assets/149692666/0c84da2a-eff9-408f-97bc-426c6ec3843e)
 And after entering the class information, the program will automatically start downloading in your default browser 😎🔥

+🔶To paste the class link, just right click inside the program or use CTRL+V to paste the class link.

 If you come across this page after downloading and running ⤸

    ![Screenshot 2024-05-26 111245](https://github.com/MSTMadridista/DLOC/assets/149692666/83861358-d2c4-4a39-8bb7-afd31a68f7fb)

 don't panic